 All amounts decoded from on-chain logs and priced from cache or primary source.

 Partial decoding or fallback price source used.
-Review recommended.
+Worth a quick check.

 Unable to fully decode amounts.
 Oracle pricing may be skipped to avoid guessing.